I-1-2-46.Administrative Review of the Amount of the Fee Under the Fee Agreement Process — Procedures

 3. Criteria When the Decision Maker Requested Administrative Review

-When a decision maker requested the administrative review, decide whether evidence shows either that the representative did not represent the claimant's interest adequately or that the fee is clearly excessive in light of the services provided.
+When a decision maker requested the administrative review, the reviewing official will decide whether evidence shows either that the representative did not represent the claimant's interest adequately or that the fee is clearly excessive in light of the services provided.

 Examples: